 One of the biggest threats to your home is when the snow starts to melt.
 Water can seep into cracks and leak into your home.
 Small cracks that you might not have noticed can grow over winter, causing the water to flood your space and create unexpected house damage from snow.

-Prevent It: Along with sealing cracks and leaks as soon as you discover them, you can reduce snowmelt damage by setting up good draining on your roof and around your home.
+Along with sealing cracks and leaks as soon as you discover them, you can reduce snowmelt damage by setting up good draining on your roof and around your home.
 This will help the water get off of your house and away from any cracks that you might have missed.
 Good drainage can also help with ice dams if the water gets whisked away before it can refreeze.

 Recommended Reading: Do I Need Flood Insurance for My House?